HazarBakir/Car-drive-prototype/README.md

 ## How to Play

-1. Plane goes forward automaticly and player should control the plane object with control keys
+1. The plane goes forward automatically, and the player must control the plane object with the control keys.

 ## Screenshot

 ![Plane Game Prototype](images/screenshot1.png)